-Milo Yiannopoulos: Breitbart Job, Book Deal In Jeopardy Over Pedophilia Remarks
+Milo Yiannopoulos: Breitbart Job, Book Deal In Jeopardy Over Pedophilia Remarks?

 Milo Yiannopolous is a controversial figure who has made a career out of insulting and degrading others.
-Now, the tables have turned and Milo is facing consequences after a video surfaced where Yiannopolous made light of adults having sexual relations with underage children, as reported previously by The Inquisitr.
+Now, the tables have turned and Milo is facing consequences after a video surfaced where Yiannopolous made light of adults having sexual relations with underage children, as reported previously by the Inquisitr.

-According to Time, the first bit of blowback came early Monday when the American Conservative Union (ACU) rescinded its offer for Milo Yiannopulous to speak at this year’s Conservative Political Action Conference (CPAC).
+According to Time, the first bit of blowback came early Monday when the American Conservative Union (ACU) rescinded its offer for Milo Yiannopulous to speak at this year’s Conservative Political Action Conference.
 CPAC is one of the largest conservative events of the year, and to be invited is a major honor for any right-wing figure in the United States.
-However, this could turn out to be a minor setback compared to other potential repercussions Milo may be facing.
+However, this could turn out to be a minor setback compared to other potential repercussions Milo might be facing.

 Elaina Plott, a writer for Washingtonian, earlier today tweeted that a number of Breitbart employees are threatening to quit if Milo Yiannopolous is not fired from his job as technology editor of the conservative media outlet.